 Domestic dogs have adapted well to eating vegetation, but they still retain many of the physical and behavioral characteristics of carnivores.
 Just as the human digestive system has evolved beyond the hunter-gatherer diet we once subsisted on, so too have dogs adapted to digesting fruits and grains.

-However, just because dogs can eat high-carbohydrate diets, does no mean they should.
+However, just because dogs can eat high-carbohydrate diets, does not mean they should.
 Many commercial dog foods contain up to 60% carbs from fillers like corn and wheat.
 This is far higher than necessary.
 Dr. Ward prefers low-grain or grain-free diets with a protein source as the first ingredient.
 Just as in humans, cutting carbs can help your dog lose weight and build lean muscle.
 Lowering carbs may also improve other aspects of your dog’s health like digestion and skin and coat quality.

-To ensure your dog is healthy enough to begin a weight loss program, consult with your vet before making any major changes to his diet, exercise routine or supplement regimen.
+To ensure your dog is healthy enough to begin a weight loss program, consult with your vet before making any major changes to his diet, exercise routine, or supplement regimen.